 When including images on your business card, understand the difference between vector and bitmap images:

-- Bitmap – A bitmap image (e.g. JPEG, PNG) is comprised of thousands pixels.
+- Bitmap – A bitmap image (e.g. JPEG, PNG) is comprised of thousands of pixels.
 While pixels are identical in size, they vary in color.
 When enlarging a bitmap image, it can look pixelated.
-To avoid blurry or blocky print results, use high resolution JPEG images in your business card design.
+To avoid blurry or blocky print results, use high-resolution JPEG images in your business card design.

 - Vector – Vector images are scalable and can be enlarged without losing its smoothness.
 A vector image plots X and Y coordinates on a line or curve to maintain smoothness.
 If possible, save your business card designs as a vector-based PDF.
 This will ensure the highest quality results of your images.